xandernp/xandernp/README.md

 ## 👋

-im a wannabe software engineer
+i am a computer science student and a software engineer wannabe

-that's it